torvalds/linux/Documentation/networking/phonet.rst

     uint8_t  pn_sobj;   /* Sender object ID */
   };

-On Linux, the link-layer header includes the pn_media byte (see below).
+On GNU/Linux, the link-layer header includes the pn_media byte (see below).
 The next 7 bytes are part of the network-layer header.

 The device ID is split: the 6 higher-order bits constitute the device